ucam-department-of-psychiatry/camcops/docs/source/user/server_front_end_general.rst

 .. note::

-    Avoid editing patient details after the patient has registered.
-Because CamCOPS checks that patient records uploaded in "single user mode" match what's expected, changing details means that the patient will have to re-register (and might lose work).
+    If you edit patient details after the patient has registered, the client will pick up the changes when it next picks up schedule updates.

 Help